Flagsmith/flagsmith-docs/docs/clients/client-side/javascript.md

 ### Providing Default Flags as part of CI/CD

-You can automatically populate your frontend application with sane defaults by using our [CLI](https://github.com/Flagsmith/flagsmith-cli).
-This is recommended as part of [defensive coding](../../guides-and-examples/defensive-coding.md) and allows for offline applications to function.
+You can automatically set default flags for your frontend application in CI/CD by using our [CLI](https://github.com/Flagsmith/flagsmith-cli) in your build pipelines.

 The main steps to achieving this are as follows:

 1. Install the CLI `npm i flagsmith-cli --save-dev`
-2. Call the CLI as part of npm postinstall to create a `flagsmith.json` every build and local `npm install`.
-This can be done by either ` export FLAGSMITH_ENVIRONMENT=<YOUR_CLIENT_SIDE_ENVIRONMENT_KEY> flagsmith get` or `flagsmith get <YOUR_CLIENT_SIDE_ENVIRONMENT_KEY>`.
+2. Call the CLI as part of npm postinstall to create a `flagsmith.json` each time you run `npm install`.
+This can be done by either:

+   - Using an environment variable ` export FLAGSMITH_ENVIRONMENT=<YOUR_CLIENT_SIDE_ENVIRONMENT_KEY> flagsmith get`
+   - Alternatively specifying your environment key manually `flagsmith get <YOUR_CLIENT_SIDE_ENVIRONMENT_KEY>`.

 3. In your application, initialise Flagsmith with the resulting JSON, this will set default flags before attempting to use local storage or call the API. `flagsmith.init({environmentID: json.environmentID, state:json})`